 Workplace discrimination can be a confusing concept.
 So it's best to begin any discussion with a definition.
-Workplace discrimination is when an employer treats one of their workers less favorably than another worker (or workers) based on a specific trait or characteristic like national origin, race, age, gender, or disability.
+Workplace discrimination is when an employer treats one of their workers less favorably than another worker (or workers) based on a specific trait or characteristic like national origin, race, age, gender, pregnancy, or disability.
 Once the issue is defined, the next step is learning to identify instances of workplace discrimination.

 Workplace Discrimination: Common Warning Signs

 Harmful jokes regarding a worker's gender, race, sexual orientation, national orientation, religion, disability, etc.

 Disparate treatment amongst the workforce

 Workplace Discrimination is Illegal Under Federal and State Law: